Alek Thomas Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.
+- The pitching staff for the Braves has a collective 9.4 K/9, the fifth-best in MLB.

-- The Braves' 3.78 team ERA ranks third across all league pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.80).

-- The Braves surrender the third-fewest home runs in baseball (99 total, 1.1 per game).
+- The Braves allow the third-fewest home runs in baseball (99 total, 1.1 per game).

-- The righty last pitched on Friday against the Chicago White Sox, when he tossed seven scoreless innings while giving up three hits.
+- In his last appearance on Saturday against the Chicago White Sox, the righty tossed six innings, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.